Lithrun/Erios-Documentation/_pages/faq.md

 toc: true
 ---

+# General

-## What do you think about Question 1?
+## Q: Question 1

-- Here is answer 1
+- This is the answer of question 1

-## What do you think about Question 3?

-- Here is answer 3
+# Multiplayer

-## What do you think about Question 4?
+## Q: Question 2

-- Here is answer 4, because as aforementioned at answer 2
+- This is the answer of question 2

-## What do you think about Question 5?

-- Here is answer 5
+# Mods

-## What do you think about Question 24?
+## Q: Question 3

-- Here is answer 7
+- This is the answer of question 3